 On a recent warm fall morning, Nick, Leo, and Steven took a tour of George Mason University with their father, Ollie Cantos, and the university’s assistant director of admissions, Lauren Wagner.

 The brothers, who were born blind, last month became the first blind triplets to make the rank of Eagle Scout, the highest rank in the Boy Scouts of America.

-They graduated from high school this June and will defer college by a year so they can attend an intensive, six-month-long training course at the Carroll Center for the Blind, just outside of Boston, to learn the skills needed for independent adult living.
+They graduated from high school in June and will defer college by a year so they can attend an intensive, six-month training course at the Carroll Center for the Blind, just outside of Boston, to learn the skills needed for independent adult living.

 As Nick made his way slowly through the heart of campus, he tried to figure out the material he was walking on.